VisionEval/VisionEval-Docs/docs/09-estimation.md

 * Model name: Bike PMT for metropolitan households
   + Model type: Hurdle
   + Estimation data: inst/extdata/sources.md, confidential data not included in package
-  + Estimation approach: Pre-estimated, saved objects in data-raw/estimated
+  + Estimation method: Pre-estimated, saved objects in data-raw/estimated
   + Estimation script: data-raw/BikePMTModel_df.R
-  + Output model object: data/BikePMTModel_df.rda
+  + Model object: data/BikePMTModel_df.rda
   + Notes: This model uses confidential spatial elements of the NHTS 2009 data to link to the EPA Smart Location Database.
 The estimated models are included with the package but not the estimation dataset.

 * Model name: Bike PMT for non-metropolitan households
   + Model type: Hurdle
   + Estimation data: inst/extdata/sources.md, confidential data not included in package
-  + Estimation approach: Pre-estimated, saved objects in data-raw/estimated
+  + Estimation method: Pre-estimated, saved objects in data-raw/estimated
   + Estimation script: data-raw/BikePMTModel_df.R
-  + Output model object: data/BikePMTModel_df.rda
+  + Model object: data/BikePMTModel_df.rda
   + Notes: This model uses confidential spatial elements of the NHTS 2009 data to link to the EPA Smart Location Database.
 The estimated models are included with the package but not the estimation dataset.

 * Model name: Bike trip freqiency for metropolitan households
   + Model type: Hurdle
   + Estimation data: inst/extdata/sources.md, confidential data not included in package
-  + Estimation approach: Pre-estimated, saved objects in data-raw/estimated
+  + Estimation method: Pre-estimated, saved objects in data-raw/estimated
   + Estimation script: data-raw/BikeTFLModel_df.R
-  + Output model object: data/BikeTFLModel_df.rda
+  + Model object: data/BikeTFLModel_df.rda
   + Notes: This model uses confidential spatial elements of the NHTS 2009 data to link to the EPA Smart Location Database.
 The estimated models are included with the package but not the estimation dataset.

 * Model name: Bike trip freqiency for non-metropolitan households
   + Model type: Hurdle
   + Estimation data: inst/extdata/sources.md, confidential data not included in package
-  + Estimation approach: Pre-estimated, saved objects in data-raw/estimated
+  + Estimation method: Pre-estimated, saved objects in data-raw/estimated
   + Estimation script: data-raw/BikeTFLModel_df.R
-  + Output model object: data/BikeTFLModel_df.rda
+  + Model object: data/BikeTFLModel_df.rda
   + Notes: This model uses confidential spatial elements of the NHTS 2009 data to link to the EPA Smart Location Database.
 The estimated models are included with the package but not the estimation dataset.

 * Model name: Bike trip average distance for metropolitan households
   + Model type: Linear regression
   + Estimation data: inst/extdata/sources.md, confidential data not included in package
-  + Estimation approach: Pre-estimated, saved objects in data-raw/estimated
+  + Estimation method: Pre-estimated, saved objects in data-raw/estimated
   + Estimation script: data-raw/BikeTFLModel_df.R
-  + Output model object: data/BikeTFLModel_df.rda
+  + Model object: data/BikeTFLModel_df.rda
   + Notes: This model uses confidential spatial elements of the NHTS 2009 data to link to the EPA Smart Location Database.
 The estimated models are included with the package but not the estimation dataset.

 * Model name: Bike trip average distance for non-metropolitan households
   + Model type: Linear regression
   + Estimation data: inst/extdata/sources.md, confidential data not included in package
-  + Estimation approach: Pre-estimated, saved objects in data-raw/estimated
+  + Estimation method: Pre-estimated, saved objects in data-raw/estimated
   + Estimation script: data-raw/BikeTFLModel_df.R
-  + Output model object: data/BikeTFLModel_df.rda
+  + Model object: data/BikeTFLModel_df.rda
   + Notes: This model uses confidential spatial elements of the NHTS 2009 data to link to the EPA Smart Location Database.
 The estimated models are included with the package but not the estimation dataset.

 * Model name: Transit PMT for metropolitan households
   + Model type: Hurdle
   + Estimation data: inst/extdata/sources.md, confidential data not included in package
-  + Estimation approach: Pre-estimated, saved objects in data-raw/estimated
+  + Estimation method: Pre-estimated, saved objects in data-raw/estimated
   + Estimation script: data-raw/TransitPMTModel_df.R
-  + Output model object: data/TransitPMTModel_df.rda
+  + Model object: data/TransitPMTModel_df.rda
   + Notes: This model uses confidential spatial elements of the NHTS 2009 data to link to the EPA Smart Location Database.
 The estimated models are included with the package but not the estimation dataset.

 * Model name: Transit PMT for non-metropolitan households
   + Model type: Hurdle
   + Estimation data: inst/extdata/sources.md, confidential data not included in package
-  + Estimation approach: Pre-estimated, saved objects in data-raw/estimated
+  + Estimation method: Pre-estimated, saved objects in data-raw/estimated
   + Estimation script: data-raw/TransitPMTModel_df.R
-  + Output model object: data/TransitPMTModel_df.rda
+  + Model object: data/TransitPMTModel_df.rda
   + Notes: This model uses confidential spatial elements of the NHTS 2009 data to link to the EPA Smart Location Database.
 The estimated models are included with the package but not the estimation dataset.

 * Model name: Transit trip freqiency for metropolitan households
   + Model type: Hurdle
   + Estimation data: inst/extdata/sources.md, confidential data not included in package
-  + Estimation approach: Pre-estimated, saved objects in data-raw/estimated
+  + Estimation method: Pre-estimated, saved objects in data-raw/estimated
   + Estimation script: data-raw/TransitTFLModel_df.R
-  + Output model object: data/TransitTFLModel_df.rda
+  + Model object: data/TransitTFLModel_df.rda
   + Notes: This model uses confidential spatial elements of the NHTS 2009 data to link to the EPA Smart Location Database.
 The estimated models are included with the package but not the estimation dataset.

 * Model name: Transit trip freqiency for non-metropolitan households
   + Model type: Hurdle
   + Estimation data: inst/extdata/sources.md, confidential data not included in package
-  + Estimation approach: Pre-estimated, saved objects in data-raw/estimated
+  + Estimation method: Pre-estimated, saved objects in data-raw/estimated
   + Estimation script: data-raw/TransitTFLModel_df.R
-  + Output model object: data/TransitTFLModel_df.rda
+  + Model object: data/TransitTFLModel_df.rda
   + Notes: This model uses confidential spatial elements of the NHTS 2009 data to link to the EPA Smart Location Database.
 The estimated models are included with the package but not the estimation dataset.

 * Model name: Transit trip average distance for metropolitan households
   + Model type: Linear regression
   + Estimation data: inst/extdata/sources.md, confidential data not included in package
-  + Estimation approach: Pre-estimated, saved objects in data-raw/estimated
+  + Estimation method: Pre-estimated, saved objects in data-raw/estimated
   + Estimation script: data-raw/TransitTFLModel_df.R
-  + Output model object: data/TransitTFLModel_df.rda
+  + Model object: data/TransitTFLModel_df.rda
   + Notes: This model uses confidential spatial elements of the NHTS 2009 data to link to the EPA Smart Location Database.
 The estimated models are included with the package but not the estimation dataset.

 * Model name: Transit trip average distance for non-metropolitan households
   + Model type: Linear regression
   + Estimation data: inst/extdata/sources.md, confidential data not included in package
-  + Estimation approach: Pre-estimated, saved objects in data-raw/estimated
+  + Estimation method: Pre-estimated, saved objects in data-raw/estimated
   + Estimation script: data-raw/TransitTFLModel_df.R
-  + Output model object: data/TransitTFLModel_df.rda
+  + Model object: data/TransitTFLModel_df.rda
   + Notes: This model uses confidential spatial elements of the NHTS 2009 data to link to the EPA Smart Location Database.
 The estimated models are included with the package but not the estimation dataset.

 * Model name: Walk PMT for metropolitan households
   + Model type: Hurdle
   + Estimation data: inst/extdata/sources.md, confidential data not included in package
-  + Estimation approach: Pre-estimated, saved objects in data-raw/estimated
+  + Estimation method: Pre-estimated, saved objects in data-raw/estimated
   + Estimation script: data-raw/WalkPMTModel_df.R
-  + Output model object: data/WalkPMTModel_df.rda
+  + Model object: data/WalkPMTModel_df.rda
   + Notes: This model uses confidential spatial elements of the NHTS 2009 data to link to the EPA Smart Location Database.
 The estimated models are included with the package but not the estimation dataset.

 * Model name: Walk PMT for non-metropolitan households
   + Model type: Hurdle
   + Estimation data: inst/extdata/sources.md, confidential data not included in package
-  + Estimation approach: Pre-estimated, saved objects in data-raw/estimated
+  + Estimation method: Pre-estimated, saved objects in data-raw/estimated
   + Estimation script: data-raw/WalkPMTModel_df.R
-  + Output model object: data/WalkPMTModel_df.rda
+  + Model object: data/WalkPMTModel_df.rda
   + Notes: This model uses confidential spatial elements of the NHTS 2009 data to link to the EPA Smart Location Database.
 The estimated models are included with the package but not the estimation dataset.

 * Model name: Walk trip freqiency for metropolitan households
   + Model type: Hurdle
   + Estimation data: inst/extdata/sources.md, confidential data not included in package
-  + Estimation approach: Pre-estimated, saved objects in data-raw/estimated
+  + Estimation method: Pre-estimated, saved objects in data-raw/estimated
   + Estimation script: data-raw/WalkTFLModel_df.R
-  + Output model object: data/WalkTFLModel_df.rda
+  + Model object: data/WalkTFLModel_df.rda
   + Notes: This model uses confidential spatial elements of the NHTS 2009 data to link to the EPA Smart Location Database.
 The estimated models are included with the package but not the estimation dataset.

 * Model name: Walk trip freqiency for non-metropolitan households
   + Model type: Hurdle
   + Estimation data: inst/extdata/sources.md, confidential data not included in package
-  + Estimation approach: Pre-estimated, saved objects in data-raw/estimated
+  + Estimation method: Pre-estimated, saved objects in data-raw/estimated
   + Estimation script: data-raw/WalkTFLModel_df.R
-  + Output model object: data/WalkTFLModel_df.rda
+  + Model object: data/WalkTFLModel_df.rda
   + Notes: This model uses confidential spatial elements of the NHTS 2009 data to link to the EPA Smart Location Database.
 The estimated models are included with the package but not the estimation dataset.

 * Model name: Walk trip average distance for metropolitan households
   + Model type: Linear regression
   + Estimation data: inst/extdata/sources.md, confidential data not included in package
-  + Estimation approach: Pre-estimated, saved objects in data-raw/estimated
+  + Estimation method: Pre-estimated, saved objects in data-raw/estimated
   + Estimation script: data-raw/WalkTFLModel_df.R
-  + Output model object: data/WalkTFLModel_df.rda
+  + Model object: data/WalkTFLModel_df.rda
   + Notes: This model uses confidential spatial elements of the NHTS 2009 data to link to the EPA Smart Location Database.
 The estimated models are included with the package but not the estimation dataset.

 * Model name: Walk trip average distance for non-metropolitan households
   + Model type: Linear regression
   + Estimation data: inst/extdata/sources.md, confidential data not included in package
-  + Estimation approach: Pre-estimated, saved objects in data-raw/estimated
+  + Estimation method: Pre-estimated, saved objects in data-raw/estimated
   + Estimation script: data-raw/WalkTFLModel_df.R
-  + Output model object: data/WalkTFLModel_df.rda
+  + Model object: data/WalkTFLModel_df.rda
   + Notes: This model uses confidential spatial elements of the NHTS 2009 data to link to the EPA Smart Location Database.
 The estimated models are included with the package but not the estimation dataset.

 ####  CalculateHouseholdDvmt